 Illusion is an experimental and nonlinear book, just like the experience of gender.
 Readers will explore the what, who, where, and hows of gender.
 But this project is not supposed to answer your questions.
 If anything, it should leave you with more questions than you started with.
 I hope this book helps you to question gender, question our illusionary society, and question your understanding of these concepts.
 Sometimes learning new concepts and unlearning old ideas can create discomfort.
 But this kind of discomfort will help birth a new generation of queer radicalism.

+I also have an ongoing project that I’ve humbly named The Lean Mean Zine Machine.
 You may be asking yourself, “hmm, what is a zine machine?”
 This is a totally understandable question, as the concept is quite rare.
-This is a adjusted vending machine, originally manufactured by Beaver Vending Machines, to vend stickers.
+This is an adjusted vending machine, originally manufactured by Beaver Vending Machines, to vend stickers.
 Adjusted to what?
 To dispense zines, of course!

 I commission local artists, authors, and zinesters to create original zines for the machine.
 A machine like this brings the concept of zines to an audience that may have never heard of them, as well as introducing them to local, unpublished art and literary content.